With a Local: Malton, North Yorkshire

 We’ve got Malton Cookery School and fantastic restaurants.
 We’ve also now got Made in Malton producer units that you can visit.
 You can go and see a coffee roastery, a gelato maker, a butchery, a baker, fresh pasta…it’s a foodie heaven.

-My favourite part of Malton is, without a doubt, the Groovy Moo Ice Cream Co.!
+My favourite part of Malton is, without a doubt, The Groovy Moo.

-Michelle and her son Ashley opened it a year-and-a-half ago and it has really captured the imagination of people from across the county and the whole of the north of England.
+Michelle and her son Ashley opened it…and it has really captured the imagination of people from across the county and the whole of the north of England.
 People come from Sheffield, York, Birmingham and London.
 They even had a guy from Hong Kong who’d heard about it.

 It has Italian-style gelato made with Yorkshire cream from St Quentin’s Creamery.